rossella-v/CONcreTEXT/README.md

 The baseline will be implemented by considering the concreteness scores provided in literature: [[8]](#8) for English and [[9]](#9) for Italian.

-Let us presently consider Italian and English languages as (*l*); in both languages, given a sentence $S_l$ composed of $N$ words, we will compute the concreteness score of the target word $w$ as a function of the average concreteness of the sentence.
+Let us presently consider Italian and English languages as (*L*); in both languages, given a sentence S<sub>L</sub> composed of $N$ words, we will compute the concreteness score of the target word $w$ as a function of the average concreteness of the sentence.
 The underlying assumption is that concrete senses typically co-occur with concrete ones, and the same holds for abstract senses [[20]](#20).

 Then $\mathfrak{C}_{t}$, the concreteness of the target word $t \in S_{l}$ will be computed averaging the scores associated to all lexical items contained therein: